-Hay Point's Dalrymple Bay Terminal (DBT) is a multi-user terminal with options for sustainable and incremental capacity expansion once genuine demand exceeds capacity.
+Hay Point's DBT is a multi-user terminal with options for sustainable and incremental capacity expansion once genuine demand exceeds capacity.

 The DBT 8X project includes several staged improvements to infrastructure and operational processes to maximise capacity without expanding the terminal footprint.
-This includes out loading optimisation through augmented yard machinery controls to increase reclaim rate, the addition of an inner rail loop, rail unloading station and in-loading conveyor and the installation of a new shiploader.
+This includes optimisation of out-loading facilities through augmented yard machinery controls to increase reclaim rate, the addition of an inner rail loop, rail unloading station and in-loading conveyor and the installation of a new shiploader.
 This development would proceed only when there is sufficient industry demand.